nickgirardo/ld48-42/README.md

 No changes which I believe would not be in the spirit of the original game are planned (for instance new enemies or complications like power-ups).
 I will of course leave the 48 hour version unchanged.

+## Differences between versions

+Changes between competition version and current version
+- Bugfix
+    - Hi Scores correctly saved
+    - Fixed bug where shooter enemies would no longer fire
+- Balance
+    - Bonus from collecting soul debris from fallen enemies now scales inversely with arena size.
+This allows the player to come back after taking hits

+The above list is not guaranteed to be complete, feel free to check through commits for a more complete understanding of changes

+## Forthcoming planned changes

+Not a complete list, not guaranteed to be completed in any timeframe
+- Content
+    - 'Game Over' sound effect
+    - 'Player hit' sound effect
+    - Background audio
+- UI
+    - Mute functionality

 ## Development

 Running `npm run start:dev` starts an instance of the webpack-dev-server which allows you to run and work on the game quite easily.